 The Navy's plan to procure the first FFG-62 in FY2020 did not allow enough time to develop a completely new design (i.e., a clean-sheet design) for the FFG-62.
 Consequently, the FFG-62 is to be built to a modified version of an existing ship design-an approach called the parent-design approach.
-The parent design can be a U.S. ship design or a foreign ship design.

 Using the parent-design approach can reduce design time, design cost, and cost, schedule, and technical risk in building the ship.
-The Coast Guard and the Navy are currently using the parent-design approach for the Coast Guard's Polar Security Cutter (i.e., polar icebreaker) program.18 The parent-design approach has also been used in the past for other Navy and Coast Guard ships, including Navy mine warfare ships19 and the Coast Guard's new Fast Response Cutters (FRCs).20
+The Coast Guard and the Navy are currently using the parent-design approach for the Coast Guard's Polar Security Cutter (i.e., polar icebreaker) program.
+The parent-design approach has also been used in the past for other Navy and Coast Guard ships, including Navy mine warfare ships and the Coast Guard's new Fast Response Cutters (FRCs).